hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   Template describing the types of source changes to trigger a build.
   Branch and tag names in trigger templates are interpreted as regular expressions.
 Any branch or tag change that matches that regular expression will trigger a build.
+  This field is required, and will be validated as such in 3.0.0.
 Structure is documented below.

 * `build` -
   (Optional)